bocoup/webpack-workshop/content/00-core/00-class-introduction/content/00-intro.md

 ???

 Welcome to the class!
-Today we are going to learn about webpack, but before we get started, let's handle some introductions share some important information.
+Today we are going to learn about webpack, but before we get started, let's handle some introductions and share some important information.

 ---